HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- inventory management causes a lot of problems how they should behave
+    - restructure code for some new citizen behavior better considering inventory?
+    - if has home use storage capacity of home if inventory full
+    - reserve space for food always
+        - if check if can carry more it depends if it is food or not
+        - also ok if food at home
+        - eat to full before leaving home?
+    - house should give storage capacity
+        - if hungry and no food, should check if food at home
+    - store stuff at home
+    - go home to eat
+    - eat more at home, so i do not need to come back frequently
 - day+night cycles
     - vizualize sleeping
     - go to home if they have one to sleep